-It’s my favorite time of year, and I want to celebrate the holiday season by sharing my absolute all-time favorite holiday appetizer recipe, Cranberry Jalapeño Cream Cheese Dip.
+It’s my favorite time of year, and I want to celebrate the holiday season by sharing my all-time favorite holiday appetizer recipe, Cranberry Jalapeño Cream Cheese Dip.
 You might be skeptical and wonder how tart fresh cranberries and spicy jalapeños can work together, but trust me, they do.

 Here’s what’s in this recipe: